1969 PGA Championship

 The 1969 PGA Championship was the 51st PGA Championship, played August 14–17 on the South Course of NCR Country Club in Kettering, Ohio, a suburb south of Dayton.
 Raymond Floyd, age 26, won the first of his four major titles, one stroke ahead of runner-up Gary Player.

 Floyd held a five-shot lead after the third round, at 202 (−11), and carded a 74 (+3) on Sunday.

 During the tournament's third round, demonstrators tried to disrupt the play of Player and Jack Nicklaus.
 Ice was thrown in Player's face and one spectator yelled while Nicklaus prepared to putt.
 Security was stepped up for the final round on Sunday.

 This was the first PGA Championship after the formation of the "Tournament Players Division" in December 1968, later renamed the PGA Tour.
-It also marked the permanent move of the PGA Championship to August, excluding 1971, which was played in Florida in February.
+It also marked the permanent move of the PGA Championship to August (although it only lasted for decades until it rescheduled in 2019), excluding 1971, which was played in Florida in February.
 Except for 1965, it had been played in July in the 1960s; five times during the decade it was held the week immediately after The Open Championship in Britain, including 1968.
 The new scheduling allowed more players to participate in both majors, cementing the concept of the modern grand slam.

 The attendance on Sunday was 23,543 and a new record was set for the four days at 80,847; including practice days, the week's attendance was 106,043.